DanTheManGude/shuffle-spotify/README.md

 # shuffle-spotify

-Creates a shuffled playlist of what you are listening to on Spotify
+Activates shuffle for what you are listening to on Spotify